ansys/pysherlock/doc/source/getting_started/launch_sherlock.rst

 Launch Sherlock
 ===============

-To launch Sherlock, use the :func:`launch_sherlock<ansys.sherlock.core.launcher.launch_sherlock>` method.
+To launch Sherlock, use the :func:`<ansys.sherlock.core.launcher.launch_sherlock>` method.
 This method takes an optional ``port`` parameter and automatically searches for the latest version of Sherlock installed locally.
 It then launches the Sherlock gRPC server on the port specified.
-If no port is specified, port 9090 is used by default.
+If no port is specified, port ``9090`` is used by default.

 This method also launches a Sherlock client connected to the same port and returns a ``sherlock`` gRPC connection object that can be used to invoke the APIs from their respective services.

-To start the Sherlock gRPC server on the default port:
+This code starts the Sherlock gRPC server on the default port:

 .. code::

     from ansys.sherlock.core import launcher
     sherlock = launcher.launch_sherlock()

-To start the Sherlock gRPC server on a port other than the default, use the ``port`` parameter:
+This code uses the optional ``port`` parameter to start the Sherlock gRPC server on port ``11000`` rather than on the default port:

 .. code::

     from ansys.sherlock.core import launcher
     sherlock = launcher.launch_sherlock(port=11000)

-You can use the :func:`nsys.sherlock.core.common.Common.check>` method to perform a health check on the ``sherlock`` gRPC connection object:
+You can use the :func:`ansys.sherlock.core.common.Common.check>` method to perform a health check on the ``sherlock`` gRPC connection object:

 .. code::